 Why Is This Important If We Want To End War?

-Three solutions are built into this discussion of the automatic train of thoughts and how this creates destructive battles in our minds.
+Three solutions are built into this discussion of the automatic train of thought and how this creates destructive battles in our minds.
 I will cover one of these today and complete this discussion next week.

 By understanding the automaticity of this process, we also get a pointer to how we must bring about change if we want better thoughts to bring us better emotional states.
-Of course, with those better emotional states comes the better behavior that others often appreciate!
+Of course, with those better emotional states comes better behavior that others often appreciate!
 Remember: All of this is only relevant to those who want to experience a change within themselves.

 The Intentional Train of Thoughts